-We provide recycling opportunities for our guests on the Resort for glass, cans, plastic & paper our guests are actively encouraged to use these facilities, as, are our staff.
+We provide recycling opportunities for our guests on the resort for glass, cans, plastic and paper our guests are actively encouraged to use these facilities, as are our staff.
 It is our aim to continue to increase the amount we recycle and reduce the amount we send to landfill.

-While much of the resort requires the grass to be kept short where possible we allow grass and hedges to grow, encouraging wild flowers, insects and other animals to thrive.
-All fields have a 4 meter wildlife corridor around the outside.
-Tree planting is an ongoing project, we recognise the importance of trees in the environment, and wherever we can, will replant trees native to Cornwall.
+While much of the resort requires the grass to be kept short, where possible we allow grass and hedges to grow to encourage wild flowers, insects and other animals to thrive.
+All fields have a four-metre wildlife corridor around the boundaries.
+Tree planting is an ongoing project with 600 new trees planted around the site in 2020.
+We recognise the importance of trees in the environment, and wherever we can we plant trees native to Cornwall.

 All of our guests are encouraged to have ‘car free’ days, and we have local walking routes in all of our lodge folders.
 We encourage the hire of cycles we are located on the mineral tramway route, which our guests also made aware of, along with the local bus route.

-We do employ local staff, to reduce the carbon footprint of the resort, many of who walk or cycle to work.
+We employ local staff to reduce the carbon footprint of the resort, many of whom walk or cycle to work.
 All staff are trained to be aware of the environment, and use sustainable practices.

 This policy is reviewed quarterly, by the management and staff at Gwel an Mor.